ltiao/decks/bore-automl-seminar-2021/index.md

 $$

 Note:
-- And so, since EI is proportional to the relative ratio, we can reduce the problem of maximizing the former to that of maximizing the latter.
+- So to recapitulate: since EI is proportional to the relative ratio, we can reduce the problem of maximizing the former to that of maximizing the latter.
 - Thus, effectively allowing us to bypass posterior inference in the surrogate model.